 For each IT system classified as sensitive, the data-owning agency shall:

 Conduct and document a Risk Assessment (RA) of the IT system as needed, but not less than once every three years.
 Determine and document the most appropriate methodology for assessing the controls based on agency risk and maturity.
-The RA shall use, at a minimum all controls from COV SEC530.
+The RA shall use, at a minimum, all controls from COV SEC530.
 Examples of risk assessment control questions provided in Appendix A. The agency ISO is responsible for documenting the methodology, assessment, results and corrective actions (risk treatment) to the CISO.

 Conduct and document an annual review of the assessment to determine the continued validity of the RA.
 Send updates to the annual assessment to CISO with agency head approval.